el9335/QUAILS_1.0/docs/custom.rst

 Classification Data Structure
 -----------------------------

+Quails attempts to predict the answer type of the input question.
+For example, if the question is "How fast is the fastest car?", Quails determines that the answer required is a number, more specifically a speed.
+See :ref:`this page <http://cogcomp.cs.illinois.edu/Data/QA/QC>` for more information on the Li taxonomy of classification.

+The Li classes are encoded in the ``classes`` dictionary, where the coarse grained class is the key, and the values are each of the fine grained classes that fall under the key.

 .. figure:: images/QuailsLiClasses.png
 	:align: center
+	:scale: 75

 Quails Objects
 --------------

+Quails objects are special objects used primarily by the pipeline interface. ``run.py``.

 Question
 ^^^^^^^^

+The Question class is a representation of the question.
+The class is defined in ``quails.py`` and contains a number of question-specific data structures and methods.
+The data structures hold information about the question, gathered during the question analysis phase, as well as candidate answers and their scores.

 QuailsConfig
 ^^^^^^^^^^^^

+The QuailsConfig class configures the question answering pipeline by reading the user's prefences from ``config/configquails``.

 How to add NLP Services to the Quails Server
 ============================================